 How Does Counselling Work?

-Counselling is a difficult thing to explain because it means different things to different people and as counsellors we all have different ways of working.
+Counselling can be difficult to explain because it means different things to different people and as counsellors we have different ways of working.
 At the heart of all good counselling is the relationship between the counsellor and the client.
-It is this relationship which marks the success, or otherwise, of the therapy.
-Being heard and having a space to focus calmly on personal need often produces a sense of relief.
-Over time coming into contact, engaging with and trying to make sense of difficult emotions can help clients feel more understanding of themselves and is what counsellors often call ‘processing’.
+It is this relationship which usually detemines the success or otherwise of the therapy.
+Being heard and having a space to focus on personal needs often produces a sense of relief.
+Over time coming into contact, engaging with and perhaps trying to make sense of our emotions can help clients feel more understanding of themselves and is what we often call ‘processing’.
 This can help to effect fear, anger, stress, denial, guilt and shame.
-The way in which we take responsibility for things in relationship often changes as a result of this work.
+The way in which we take responsibility in relationship often changes as a result of this work.

 What I Offer

-As a professional I am committed to building a safe and trusted connection with my clients so that they can explore freely whatever it is that’s troubling them.
+I am committed to building a safe and trusted connection with my clients so that they can explore freely what it is that’s troubling them.
 I aim to offer a non-judgemental and empathic space where I am genuine and where clients feel accepted.
-During our work together I rely on my own capacity for creativity and play to help my clients find their own individual solutions to their difficulties.
+During our work together I sometimes use my capacity for creativity and play to help my clients find their own individual solutions to their difficulties.

 Why Pay for Counselling?

 Many people come to describe counselling as an important personal investment.
 It can bring positive benefits to them, their relationships and life generally.
 Clients often know when counselling is working because they feel a change in themselves.
-Regular reviews help to focus on what this means for each client.
-Paying for counselling often means that you don't have to wait as long to see someone.
+Regular reviews can help to focus on what this means for each client.
+Paying for counselling means you might not have to wait quite as long to see someone.

 How Long Do You Need?